 "You can see yourself going into the history books, as the man who had only to get down in two putts to win The Open, but took three and lost in the playoff.”

 It was an outcome prophesied by Henry Longhurst.
-As Doug Sanders played his approach shot to the 72nd green at St Andrews, the great commentator knew it wouldn’t be the last hole of The 99th Open.
+As Doug Sanders played his approach shot to the 72nd green at St Andrews, the great commentator seemed to know it would not be the last hole of The 99th Open.

 The American was bidding for his first ever major and led Jack Nicklaus by one with seemingly two shots left to play on the par four.
-Sanders took three though, as he saw his lead combust in the blink of an eye.
+Sanders took three, though, as he saw his lead disappear in the blink of an eye.

-If it softens the blow in any kind of way for Sanders, he wasn’t the only man to suffer a collapse in The 99th Open.
+If it softens the blow in any kind of way for Sanders, he was not the only man to suffer a collapse in The 99th Open.

 In all of the drama surrounding Sanders on the 18th hole on the Old Course, Lee Trevino’s decline on day four seems to go under the radar somewhat.

-Two consecutive rounds of 68 saw Super Mex eight-under heading into round three, before an even par round on the Friday put him two shots ahead with 18 holes left to play.
+Two consecutive rounds of 68 saw Super Mex reach eight under heading into round three, before an even-par round on the Friday left him two shots ahead with 18 holes left to play.